uDALES/u-dales/docs/udales-udbase-tutorial.md

    -  **calculate_frontal_properties**.
 This method calculates the skylines, frontal areas and blockage ratios in the x- and y-direction.
    -  **plot_fac_type.** This method displays the type of surface for each facet.
    -  **assign_prop_to_fac**.
 This method assigns a property of the facet type to each of the facets, so it can be used for calculation and visualisation
-   -  **plot_fac. **This method displays a surface variable on the mesh.
+   -  **plot_fac**.
+This method displays a surface variable on the mesh.
-   -  **load_fac_momentum. **This method loads instantaneous momentum surface data from `fac.expnr.nc`.
+   -  **load_fac_momentum**.
+This method loads instantaneous momentum surface data from `fac.expnr.nc`.
 The first index is the facet id and second index is time.
-   -  **load_fac_eb. **This method loads instantaneous surface energy balance data from `facEB.expnr.nc`.
+   -  **load_fac_eb**.
+This method loads instantaneous surface energy balance data from `facEB.expnr.nc`.
 The first index is the facet id and second index is time.
-   -  **load_seb. **This method loads all instantaneous surface energy balance terms.
+   -  **load_seb**.
+This method loads all instantaneous surface energy balance terms.
 The first index is the facet id and second index is time.
-   -  **load_fac_temperature. **This method loads instantaneous facet temperature data `facT.expnr.nc`.
+   -  **load_fac_temperature**.
+This method loads instantaneous facet temperature data `facT.expnr.nc`.
 The first index is the facet id, the second is the layer index and the third index is time.
-   -  **area_average_seb. **This method calculates the area-averaged surface energy balance from the facet surface energy balances obtained using `load_seb`.
+   -  **area_average_seb**.
+This method calculates the area-averaged surface energy balance from the facet surface energy balances obtained using `load_seb`.
-   -  **area_average_fac. **This method performs area-averaging over (a selection of) the facets.
+   -  **area_average_fac**.
+This method performs area-averaging over (a selection of) the facets.
 The facet index is assumed to be the first index of the array.
-   -  **time_average. **This method performs time-averaging on an array; where time is assumed to be the last index of the array.
+   -  **time_average**.
+This method performs time-averaging on an array; where time is assumed to be the last index of the array.
    -  **convert_fac_to_field**.
 This method converts a facet variable to a density in a 3D field, so it can be used for post-processing (e.g. calculating distributed drag).

-**The live matlab file of this tutorial can be found in the repository in the folder /docs/tutorial_mlx. **
+**The live matlab file of this tutorial can be found in the repository in the folder /docs/tutorial_mlx.**

 # Initialising udbase